I'm Peter Tosh.

 Period.

 My mother could not stand the sight or sound of Mick Jagger or as she called him 'ugly big lips'.
 With Keith Richards highly publicized 1977 heroin bust all over the news in Toronto, her distaste for anything to do with the Rolling Stones only became magnified.
 Surprisingly, my mother never forbade me to play the Rolling Stones while living under her roof.
-I have no doubt had she ever heard the lyrics from 'Some Girls', every Stones record I owned would have been thrown into our building's incinerator.
+I have no doubt had she ever heard the lyrics from 'Some Girls' then every Stones record I owned would have been thrown into our building's incinerator.
 However, she did ask that I not play their music while she was home.

 To which I somewhat obediently obliged.

 Once I started working fulltime my first big purchase was a nice stereo.
 I listened to all of my Stones music through my very expensive Koss headphones instead of through the speakers.
-I just couldn’t risk my mother ever hearing, ‘Black girls just want to get fucked all night.
+I just couldn’t risk my mother ever hearing ‘Black girls just want to get fucked all night.
 I just don't have that much jam.’

 After Richards February 1977 drug bust, the Stones avoided performing anywhere in Canada for years.
 With the Royal Canadian Mounted Police responsible for the raid and subsequent arrest of the Stones guitarist, the band snubbed Canada.
-Well, that is after they performed a couple benefit concerts for the CNIB (Canadian National Institute for the Blind) in Oshawa.
-The concerts were part of Keith’s heroin possession sentence while he avoided the six to twelve months of incarceration that the crown attorney had been seeking.
+Well that is only after they performed a couple benefit concerts for the CNIB (Canadian National Institute for the Blind) in Oshawa.
+The concerts were part of Keith’s heroin possession sentence after he avoided the six to twelve months of incarceration that the crown attorney had been seeking.

 Finally the Stones returned back to Toronto and within a month after me turning twenty-nine years old, I attended my first Rolling Stones concert.
 The show was the third of 115 shows that the Stones would be performing worldwide on the 'Steel Wheels' tour which began in August 1989.
 I went to the first of the two sold out shows at the old CNE Stadium with well over sixty thousand in attendance.
 After an amazing light show coupled with pyrotechnics, the much anticipated show began with the forty-six year old Jagger prancing onto the stage singing 'Start Me Up'.

-It was an unforgettable night as the close to three hour show ended with the Stones usual encore performance of 'Jumping Jack Flash'.
-The Stones had already been performing for over a quarter of a century when I attended my first concert on that night.
+It was such an unforgettable night as the close to three hour show ended with the Stones usual encore performance of 'Jumping Jack Flash'.
+The Stones had already been performing for over a quarter century when I attended my first concert on that night.
 I remember even back then questions were already being asked as to whether the 'Steel Wheels' tour would be the Stones final tour.

 Many including myself thought so.